Dreamforce saw Salesforce continuing to build out a product offering that, in some ways, defies description.

 Here are some things — though far from a complete list — for the customer base.

 Backup and Restore

-The company is also moving aggressively into robotics, not the kind that build cars but the bots that automate processes.
-Einstein Automate products include workflow automation, integration (thanks to MuleSoft) digital interactions and AI capabilities.
+The company is also moving aggressively into robotics, not the kind that builds cars but the bots that automate processes.
+Einstein Automate products include workflow automation, integration (thanks to MuleSoft), digital interactions, and AI capabilities.

 It seems to me like Einstein Automate and MuleSoft Robotic Process Automation will make some of their greatest contributions in organizations where remote workers need basic process support that enables them to think and work on a higher plane to satisfy customers.
 Just in time too.